PierrotAix/hello-world/README.md

 Hi Humans !

-I am Pierre from France.
+I am Pierre from France and I live in PACA region.